All Episodes

 We know Phil Haney, of course, founding member of the Department of Homeland Security, author of the brand new book, See Something, Say Nothing.

-Uh welcome all of you to the program.
+Welcome all of you to the program.

 Luke, let me start with you.

-It's it's like every case.
+It's like every case.

-I don't care if it's terrorism or now the assassination of cops, we find out after the fact, within minutes, okay, this guy was telegraphing all along, what do he plan to do?
+We find out after the fact within minutes, okay, this guy was telegraphing all along what he planned to do.

-Well, thank you very much for having me on your show.
+Thank you very much for having me on your show.

-Um the challenge is there's so much data.
+The challenge is there's so much data.

-Uh, you know, that's what the neighbors say.
+You know, that's what the neighbors say.

-Um, but something for uh a group of people, you know, they snap and then they do something.
+But something for a group of people, you know, they snap.

-Sometimes it's not even planned, which is very different from situations where there's a conspiracy and multiple people are working together uh to commit a heinous crime.
+Sometimes it's not even planned, which is very different from situations where there's a conspiracy and multiple people are working together to commit a heinous crime.

 There's no point in having a Department of Homeland Security if people do their job and they discover radical people and then they don't follow up and then they eliminate their names.

-Clearly we are missing something in terms of homeland security.
+Clearly, we are missing something in terms of Homeland Security.

 What do you think the problem is?